artiomn/NAS/README.md

 [Organizr](https://github.com/causefx/Organizr).

+### Alternatives

+You can find here another services, such as [SeaFile](https://www.seafile.com/), but I don't use and support them inside NAS.

 ## Note

 This is a part of my article series on [building secure NAS](https://habr.com/post/359346/).
 You can see a copy of the documentation in the [docs](docs) directory.